gitpan/TinyDNS-Reader/README.md

 TinyDNS::Reader
 ===============

-This repository contains the source for the perl module `TinyDNS::Reader` and `TinyDNS::Record`.
+This repository contains the source for the perl module `TinyDNS::Reader`, `TinyDNS::Reader::Merged`, and `TinyDNS::Record`

-They allow the reading and parsing of tinydns data-files, like so:
+Together the three modules allow the reading and parsing of tinydns data-files, like so:

     my $reader  = TinyDNS::Reader->new( file => "zones/steve.co" );
     my $records = $reader->parse();

     foreach my $record ( @$records )